huaweicloud/terraform-provider-hcso/docs/data-sources/availability_zones.md

 # hcso_availability_zones

-Use this data source to get a list of availability zones from hcso
+Use this data source to get a list of availability zones from Huawei Cloud Stack Online.

 ## Example Usage